TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 * 2020/2021 Postgraduate Studies: Java Application Programming, WSB University in Wrocław.

-* Currently: 2 years of experience (Feb 2023 – Jan 2025) as a Junior Software Developer in a financial company.
+* Feb 2023 – Jan 2025 job as a Junior Software Developer in a financial company.
 Role focused on Java, also involving Kotlin and frontend work with Angular and related technologies.

 * June 2025: started freelance business (sole proprietorship) delivering development, maintenance, and extension of projects mainly in Java and Python.
 Scope includes backend, frontend, and deployment.